Email Capture Landing Page – 2023 Best Practices & Examples

 Hopefully, the tips and a list of examples have given you some inspiration to go out there and create an email capture landing page of your own.
 If you need a tool that will help you do it easier and faster, check out Landingi.

 Thanks to an intuitive landing page builder with plenty of helpful features, you will be able to collect email addresses at scale in a shorter amount of time.
-Our drag and drop editor combined with 300+ landing page templates will help make creating a high-converting landing page a breeze.
+Our drag-and-drop editor combined with 300+ landing page templates will help make creating a high-converting landing page a breeze.

 On top of that, you have access to A/B testing, smart sections, autoresponder, and integrations, which will allow you to optimize your creations and streamline your workflow.
-Test the platform during a 14-day free trial.